KhronosGroup/SYCL_Reference/source/iface/address-space.rst

 * private;
 * generic.

-In a SYCL generic implementation, types are not affected by the address spaces.
+Using the SYCL generic address space, types are not effected by the address spaces.
 However, there are situations where users need to explicitly carry address spaces in the type.

 For example:

-* For performance tuning and genericness.
-Even if the platform supports the representation of the generic address space, this may come at some performance sacrifice.
-In order to help the target compiler, it can be useful to track specifically which address space a pointer is addressing.
+* For performance tuning.
+Even if the platform supports the representation of the generic address space, this may come with performance implications.
+In order to help the target compiler, it may sometimes be useful to track explicitly which address space a pointer is addressing.

 * When linking SYCL kernels with SYCL backend-specific functions.
-  In this case, it might be necessary to specify the address space for any pointer parameters.
+  In this case it might be necessary to specify the address space for any pointer parameters.

 Direct declaration of pointers with address spaces is discouraged as the definition is implementation-defined.
-Users must rely on the :ref:`multi_ptr` class to handle address space boundaries and interoperability.
+Users should use the :ref:`multi_ptr` class to handle address space boundaries and interoperability.